 - i.
-Design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
-Structural elements outside the parameters of regional Approved Documents must be supported by structural calculations provided by a suitably qualified expert. - iii.
+Design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - Structural elements outside the parameters of Approved Document A (England and Wales) Section 1 (Scotland) and Technical Booklet D (Northern Ireland) must be supported by structural calculations provided by a suitably qualified expert. - iii.
 Party walls between dwellings must achieve satisfactory levels of sound insulation meeting the relevant requirements of the Building Regulations. - iv.
 The materials, design and construction must meet the relevant Building Regulations and other statutory requirements.
 British Standards and Euro-Codes.